Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

 \subsubsection{The Case with $m=5$.}

 We next examine the impact of ignoring shelf-life uncertainty and endogeneity for larger problem instances using the ADP policy.
-We can still obtain the exact policy under the deterministic maximum shelf-life of five days.
-However, as we cannot compute the exact policy with uncertain shelf-life, we instead calculate the ADP policies under the empirical exogenous probabilities as well as those estimated from the simulated shelf-life data using the ADP and Myopic policy obtained under the true endogenous uncertainty.
-The empirical probabilities are estimated based on the available data generated under the unknown ordering policy of the hospital, and hence we cannot estimate them for alternative endogenous uncertainty scenarios.
+As we cannot compute the exact policy with uncertain shelf-life, we instead calculate the ADP policies under the empirical exogenous probabilities as well as those estimated from the simulated shelf-life data using the ADP and Myopic policy obtained under the true endogenous uncertainty.
+Note that the empirical probabilities are estimated based on data generated under the unknown ordering policy of the hospital, and hence we cannot estimate them for alternative endogenous uncertainty scenarios.

-In Figure \ref{fig:ImpEndm5}, we plot the performance of the calculated policies in comparison to the ADP policy obtained under the true endogenous setting in terms of the estimate of the expected relative increase in cost.
-Each plot shows the relative gap for different cost settings and under the endogenous uncertainty characterized at the top of that plot (see Section \ref{subsub:shelf-life} for the characterization of endogenous shelf-life uncertainty).
+In Figure \ref{fig:ImpEndm5}, we plot the performance of the calculated policies in comparison to the ADP policy obtained under the true endogenous setting with respect to estimated expected relative increase in cost.
+Each plot shows the relative gap for different cost and endogenous uncertainty settings (see Section \ref{subsub:shelf-life} for details).
 In (D1)-(D4) we illustrate the gap for the exact policies obtained under the assumption of deterministic shelf-life, and in (E1)-(E4) for the ADP policies obtained under exogenous uncertainties estimated based on the given endogenous uncertainty.
 For example, the blue line presents the increase for the policy obtained under the empirical exogenous probabilities estimated based on the historical data.
 Since the ordering policy of the hospital is unknown, we cannot generate the shelf-life data and estimate the empirical probabilities for alternative endogenous scenarios, and hence we do not provide the blue line in (E2)-(E4).